A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} shift from querying a language model to deploying an \emph{agentic} AI system is more than an incremental capability upgrade; it marks a categorical change in the security threat surface.
-A stateless LLM responds to a single input and produces a single output, creating a bounded, session-isolated attack surface amenable to traditional input/output filtering.
-An AI agent, by contrast, maintains persistent state across sessions, formulates multi-step plans, invokes privileged external tools (web browsers, code interpreters, file systems, APIs)~\cite{toolformer2023,toolllm2024,gorilla2024,shenHuggingGPT2023}, and increasingly coordinates with other autonomous agents to accomplish long-horizon tasks~\cite{react2023,voyager2023,autogpt2023,agentsurvey2024,riseAgents2023}.
-This shift is driven partly by the emergent capabilities that arise at scale~\cite{wei2022emergent} and partly by new infrastructure for tool and memory integration~\cite{nakano2022webgpt}.
+The agentic AI threat surface is not the LLM threat surface scaled up.
+A stateless LLM consumes one input and emits one output, so input/output filtering covers it.
+An AI agent maintains persistent state across sessions, formulates multi-step plans, invokes privileged tools such as web browsers, code interpreters, file systems and payment APIs~\cite{toolformer2023,toolllm2024,gorilla2024,shenHuggingGPT2023}, and increasingly coordinates with peer agents on long-horizon tasks~\cite{react2023,voyager2023,autogpt2023,agentsurvey2024,riseAgents2023}.
+The capability comes from emergent properties at scale~\cite{wei2022emergent} and from tool and memory infrastructure~\cite{nakano2022webgpt}.
+The security cost is that every architectural decision that makes an agent more capable than a chatbot enlarges the surface adversaries can exploit.

-This architectural complexity generates vulnerabilities that are \emph{emergent}, \emph{compositional}, and \emph{temporally extended}.
-Security models designed for stateless systems cannot capture these properties.
-Consider three examples that motivate this survey:
+Three properties of this attack surface have no analogue for stateless LLMs.
+Attacks are \emph{emergent}: harm arises from the composition of authorized actions rather than from any single action.
+Attacks are \emph{compositional}: a defense placed at one component cannot detect an attack routed through another.
+Attacks are \emph{temporally extended}: a payload can be installed weeks before it executes, and may never execute as a discrete event.
+Three production incidents make the gap concrete.

 \begin{itemize}[leftmargin=1.5em,noitemsep] \item An adversarially crafted document retrieved during a routine web search can silently corrupt an agent's long-term memory, influencing behavior in a completely unrelated session weeks later, with no detectable anomaly at either the injection or exploitation point. \item A compromised sub-agent in an enterprise multi-agent pipeline can propagate malicious intent through peer-to-peer trust relationships, compromising the entire orchestration network from a single point of entry~\cite{infectiousJailbreak2024}. \item A malicious MCP server, indistinguishable to the agent from a legitimate tool provider, can silently exfiltrate sensitive data via hidden instructions embedded in tool descriptions~\cite{mcp2025}. \end{itemize}